mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

 ## Issues
 The main issue with the approach that was used here is that the Contract Documents section ended up being huge in a number of cases.
 The Contract Documents section also often held a lot of our extractions.
 The classifier was still successful and useful.
 But it wasn't quite as effective at cutting processing speed as we hoped.
 I do wonder about the efficacy of building out a completely different binary dataset comparing pages that contain target extractions against those that do not.

 This approach would create an interesting logical loop.
-The ODIN system matches certain phrase structure, and then if it worked the classifier would end up searching for those same phrase structures.
+The ODIN system matches certain phrase structures, and then if it worked the classifier would end up searching for those same phrase structures.

 [Relevant Code to this project.](https://github.com/mc-wut/internship_files/tree/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers)